stolostron/cluster-backup-operator/README.md

 ## Usage

-Before using Cluster Back up and Restore Operator backup or restore support you have to install the OADP Operator which will install Velero.
+Before using Cluster Back up and Restore Operator backup or restore support you have to install the [OADP Operator](https://github.com/openshift/oadp-operator) which will install [Velero](https://velero.io/).

-Make sure you follow the OADP Operator installation instructions and create a Velero resource and a valid connection to a backup location where backups will be stored.
-Check the install and setup steps here https://github.com/openshift/oadp-operator
+Make sure you follow the OADP Operator installation instructions and create a Velero resource and a valid connection to a backup storage location where backups will be stored.
+Check the install and setup steps [here](https://github.com/openshift/oadp-operator#installing-operator).

 If you are trying to use the Cluster Back up and Restore Operator to backup data, you have to create a `backup.cluster.open-cluster-management.io` resource which will be consumed by the operator and create all the necessary intermediary backup resources.